PawseySC/hpc-container-training/_episodes/51-othertools.md

 ### Spack

 > ## Pawsey systems
-> Pawsey uses `spack` to install software, since this handles dependencies and naturally
+> Pawsey uses `Spack` to install software, since this handles dependencies and naturally
 > ensures build time reproducibility.
 We recommend users familarize themselves
-> with the overall process of using spack to produce a docker container.
+> with the overall process of using Spack to produce a docker container.
 {: .prereq}

 [Spack](https://spack.io) is a package manager for HPC, with the main purpose of